 1. Complete requirements for a Bachelor’s degree from a regionally accredited institution.

 2. Present a cumulative 2.75 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

-5.Submit a completed “Disclosure and Affirmation Form” that addresses misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance
+4. Complete “Disclosure and Affirmation questions” that address misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance

 Applicants may be approved for provisional admission based on the quality of the admission material presented.
 Provisional students must earn grades of “B” or higher in their first nine (9) hours of course work after admission and meet any other stipulations outlined by the department to be converted to regular status.

 *International transcripts must be evaluated by a NACES accredited evaluation service (www.naces.org)

 *The application and all required documents listed on the “admissions requirements” tab for the program must be received by the deadline.
 If all required documents are not received by the deadline your application will not be considered for admission.